Is Bland-Altman plot method useful without inference for accuracy, precision, and agreement?: Methods

-In addition to the analytical tests, graphically-expressed bootstrapping is applied to compute confidence intervals or bands in order to accompany the analytical decisions.
-Bootstrapping is a statistical method for robust estimation of confidence intervals, which is independent of sample size and variable distribution~\cite{Efron2007}.
-In our application, bootstrapping is graphically represented by shadowed areas containing 95\% of all simulated regressions from resampling with reposition, thus assumed as the area containing the populational regression between measurements from techniques of interest.
+Bootstrapping~\cite{Efron2007} is also used to compute confidence intervals in addition to analytical tests.
+It is shown in graphics to support the researcher's interpretation and to make it easier to communicate results.
+In our application, bootstrapping is represented by shadowed areas containing 95\% of all resampled regressions, which is assumed as the area containing the true populational regression.

-This proposal is not an unnecessary complication of a heretofore simple method.
-It adds power to a graphical judgement building a coherent statistical decision mechanism scattered in the scientific literature in unrelated papers published from 1879 to 2015, some of them as parts of statistical theory without practical applications~\cite{Creasy1956, Hedberg2015, Shukla1973, Glaister2001, Oldham1962, Linnet1998, Kummell1879, Albert1992}.
-The obscure term 'structural' in this context refers to functional statistical approaches necessary to purge observed measures from measurement errors~\cite{Isaac1970, Thoresen2007}, thus allowing the comparison between their true values.
-Interestingly, the integration of these three tests goes in reverse chronological order of their publications: accuracy was derived by Hedberg and Ayers in 2015~\cite{Hedberg2015}, precision was derived by Shukla in 1973~\cite{Shukla1973}, and the agreement with the true bisector line depends on Deming regression~\cite{Creasy1956,Watson2010}, which has the oldest application we could locate in Kummel, 1879~\cite{Kummell1879}.
-These authors worked independently and contemporary authors were very possibly unaware of the work of Bland and Altman and vice-versa.

-The statistical approach may seem somewhat convoluted because researchers have only observed data, while decisions depend on true, non-observable values.
-For that reason structural null hypotheses must correspond to functional procedures with observed variables and conclusions are taken from estimated regression parameters according to the mathematical theorems that connect them back to the true values.
-In the following we explain all structural hypotheses and their functional correspondence for the three proposed tests.
+The main concepts, ballasting the connection between structural null hypotheses and their functional correspondences, are outlined in the following.